josephtrandev/google-homepage/README.md

 - Created a navigation bar using unordered list formatting
 - Created a page footer using unordered list formatting
 - Styled links (visited, hover, active)
+- Used developer tools to find what font/colors are used for text

 *will continue to update throughout project*